Do I Need An EIN To Open A Business Bank Account?

 men-paperwork

-Short answer: sometimes, but this is typically reserved for single-person enterprises (LLCs), freelancers, and sole proprietors who have no employees and able to use their Social Security number.
+Sometimes, but this is typically reserved for single-person enterprises, freelancers, and sole proprietors who have no employees and are able to use their Social Security number (SSN).
+Please note that while most freelancers don't need an EIN, the IRS outlines some that do, such as those in the firearm and tobacco businesses or those listed with a non-profit.

-Banks usually require you to have an EIN, although this varies depending on the financial institution and their policies, so you will have to check these before applying.
+Banks usually require you to have an EIN, although this varies depending on the financial institution and their policies, so you'll have to check these before applying.

-Sole proprietorships and single-member LLCs are usually taxed as individuals so they aren't required to have an EIN, so banks may allow them to open an account with only your Social Security number.
+Sole proprietorships and single-member LLCs are usually taxed as individuals and aren't required to have an EIN, so banks may allow them to open an account with only an SSN.
+Other types of businesses may be able to use documentation besides an EIN, but just applying for one may be the easier and faster option.

 What Is An EIN?